deanbot/simple-ts-react-app/README.md

 ### Tests

 The testing environment is written in Jest and Enzyme.
-The included tests are very basic and only check the proper render of base components + routes, there are no snapshot tests, I did not feel they were needed being the components really basic, at the first change they would need to be updated, imho setting the wrong approach of _"hey tests are broken, let's regenerate snapshots again"_.
+The included tests are very basic and only check the proper render of base components + routes.
+There are no snapshot tests.
 While still basic, the default tests are easy to manage and expand, providing a smoother curve into testing with JavaScript and React.

-## Tslint

-This project uses Typescript recommended specs plus Typescript react specs so you can write error-free react and typescript code, if you use Visual Studio Code, you can install tslint from the extension tab to activate this function, other editors just google _name of the editor + tslint_ you will find how to enable it for your editor.